 Music is M.E.
 Baird's first true love, however, he has always had a passion for art and specifically drawing from a very young age.
 M.E.
 Baird's primarily works with graphite and ink on paper and utilises a painstaking and laborious process that can see some larger pieces taking weeks to complete.
 The initial reading of M.E.
 Baird's work is that they are landscapes but they are more like 'memory and emotion maps'.
 For M.E.
 Baird there is definitely a symbiotic relationship between his songwriting, music and visual art.

 M.E.
-Baird initially studied fine arts at Frankston Technical College and later Landscape Architecture at RMIT, Melbourne.
+Baird initially studied fine arts at Frankston Technical College and later Landscape Architecture and Architecture.
 He is a former academic and has also held various teaching and lecturing roles in art, design and creative theory at various art schools and universities in Victoria and New South Wales.
-He has also worked as a designer, stylist and creative director in the film and television world.
-M.E.
-Baird no longers works in academia but does occasionally upon request offer workshops on creative thinking and creative processes for art and design.
+Although M.E.
+Baird no longer works as an academic he does offer upon request workshops on creative thinking, how to think at a deeper creative level and creative process.